The Bankrate promise

 The FDCPA has several guidelines about what a debt collector can and cannot do to ensure that they don’t constantly call you, harass and abuse you or lie to you about the amount you owe.

-Under the FDCPA, a debt collection agency is prohibited from contacting you during certain times of the day, unless you give them permission.
-For example, a debt collector is allowed to contact you only between the hours of 8 a.m. and 9 p.m.
+Under the FDCPA, a debt collection agency can only contact you only between the hours of 8 a.m. and 9 p.m.

 Protection against harassment and abuse

 The FDCPA protects you from being harassed and abused by the debt collector.
 For example, if a collector were to call your phone repeatedly to annoy you, they would be in violation of the law.